AthanKanavos/Breast-Cancer-Histopathology-CNN/README.md

 # Breast Cancer Classification of Histopathological Images

-A **reconstructed implementation** of the three CNN architectures described in:
+TensorFlow/Keras implementation of the convolutional neural network architectures presented in the paper:

 > *Breast Cancer Classification of Histopathological Images using Deep Convolutional Neural Networks*